svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 element of the list is `lambda', the list represents a function definition and so on for all the *special forms*.

-Let's look at a few of the possible cases withing the `PTR_TYPE_CONS` case, starting with the `'` *quote* case.
+Let's look at a few of the possible cases within the `PTR_TYPE_CONS` case, starting with the `'` *quote* case.

 ```